Rashmi-Kumarii/HR_Analytics_Dashboard/README.md

 3. Total no. of employees- 1470

 # Project Highlights
-•	Data Import & Transformation
+•	Data Import & Transformation:-
   Starting with importing diverse HR datasets into Power BI and utilizing Power Query to clean, transform, and ensure the data was ready for analysis.
 This step involves checking the column quality like handling of missing values, removing duplicate values  and creating calculated columns.

-•	Interactive Visualization
+•	Interactive Visualization:-
 Implementing of various visualisation  like bar charts, pie charts, slicers and its formatting.

-•	Predictive Analysis
+•	Predictive Analysis:-
   Utilising predictive features to forecast attrition as well as advanced DAX functions for complex  calculations

 •	User Friendly  Interface
   Focused on User friendly interface for HR professionals.

-  4.Required skills
+•	Skills
-   Basic Excel knowledge to understand DAX queries Power Bi knowledge for creating interactive dashboard
+   Basic Excel knowledge to understand DAX queries Power BI knowledge for creating interactive dashboard